 Thermal cameras use heat to differentiate between objects, people, the environment, etc. They are a great option for video surveillance in harsh or dark environments.
 Not only do they work in complete darkness because they use heat signals, but they are also able to detect people, objects, movement, and more in foggy, hazy, smoky, or dusty conditions.

 These are just a few common types of surveillance cameras.
-The right mix of cameras and security products will vary from facility to facility.
+The best places to install security cameras and the right mix of cameras and security products will vary from facility to facility.
 Choosing the right security systems integrator can help you get the security products and solutions your facility needs.

 If you’re interested in improving the security of your facility, contact NEPPS at 800-736-1456 to schedule a free site assessment!